mattermost/mattermost-handbook/company/how-to-guides-for-staff/how-to-update-handbook.md

   * New page names end with `.md`.

 4. Write your content as needed.
-5. When you're ready to submit your changes, scroll to the bottom of the page to commit your changes and start a pull request.
+5. When you're ready to submit your changes, commit your changes to start a pull request.
 6. Add a descriptive title if the default title isn't sufficient.
 Add an extended description to summarize the changes you've made.
 7. The default setting is **Create a new branch for this commit and start a pull request**.
 In the field below that, you can customize the branch name - you can also leave it as default.
 8. Select **Propose changes**.
 9. On the next page, you can scroll down to compare changes with the original document to double-check your changes.
 10. If you're happy with them confirm that the title and description are correct, then select **Create pull request**.
 11. Add your new page to the [Handbook table of contents](https://github.com/mattermost/mattermost-handbook/blob/0.2.1/SUMMARY.md).
-If you plan to reorder the table of contents as part of your change, please tag @jason.blais or @justine.geffen in Mattermost \(@jasonblais or @justinegeffen in GitHub\) as a redirect may need to be set up to accommodate the change.
+If you plan to reorder the table of contents as part of your change, please tag @jason.blais or @carrie.warner in Mattermost \(@jasonblais or @cwarnermm in GitHub\) as a redirect may need to be set up to accommodate the change.

 [Watch a two-minute training video on how to create a new page in GitHub](https://drive.google.com/file/d/12JUpEdP3uU_bPxDVWdlEZv65v1tttlQn/view?usp=sharing).

-### Create a new folder
+## Create a new section

 If you want to create nested content, you can create folders.
 You cannot create an empty folder and then add files to that folder, but rather creation of a folder must happen together with adding of at least a single file.
 On GitHub you can do it this way: